kitnil/awesome/README.md

 - [nginx-php-fpm](https://github.com/richarvey/nginx-php-fpm) - Nginx and php-fpm for dockerhub builds
 - [docker-alerta](https://github.com/alerta/docker-alerta) - Run alerta in a docker container
 - [otseca](https://github.com/trimstray/otseca) - Open source security auditing tool to search and dump system configuration.
 It allows you to generate reports in HTML or RAW-HTML formats.
-- [sslmerge](https://github.com/trimstray/sslmerge) - Is an open source tool to help you build a valid SSL certificate chain from the root certificate to the end-user certificate.
-Also can help you fix the incomplete certificate chain and download all missing CA certificates.
+- [sslmerge](https://github.com/trimstray/sslmerge) - Open source tool to help you build a valid SSL certificate chain.
-- [multitor](https://github.com/trimstray/multitor) - A tool that lets you create multiple TOR instances with a load-balancing traffic between them by HAProxy.
-It's provides one single endpoint for clients.
-Support polipo, privoxy and hpts http-proxy servers.
-In addition, you can view previously running TOR processes and create a new identity for all or selected processes.
+- [multitor](https://github.com/trimstray/multitor) - A tool that lets you create multiple TOR instances with a load-balancing.
 - [sandmap](https://github.com/trimstray/sandmap) - Nmap on steroids!
 Simple CLI with the ability to run pure Nmap engine, 31 modules with 459 scan profiles.
 - [index](https://github.com/go-modules-by-example/index) - Go modules by example is a series of work-along guides
 - [htrace.sh](https://github.com/trimstray/htrace.sh) - Shell script for http/https troubleshooting and profiling.